Geek-Estate/horizon-landingpage/faq/index.md

 **Q: How does it work?**

-**A:** Login with your Facebook account, then indicate the groups whose members you are interested in connecting in person with.
+**A:** Login with your Facebook account, then indicate the groups whose members you are interested in connecting with in person.
 Once past the onboarding screens, you can find members by location who are connected to you through mutual friends and shared groups.
 When you find someone, you may ask them whether they are available to host during your visit.
-After your stay (if they accept), you'll have the option to say thank you by making a donation.
+If they accept and you stay with them, you’ll have the option to say thank you by making a donation.
 Note that hosts can enable and disable visibility of their accommodation details based on their level of connection to you and for specific groups.

 **Q: What's with the name?**